RafaeNoor/RUEE/README.md

 # RUEE
 RUEE uses LLVM-6.0 and CMake to build the Shared Object files.
 To use RUEE you would need to export environment variables:
-`# RUEE
-RUEE uses LLVM-6.0 and CMake to build the Shared Object files.
-To use RUEE you would need to export environment variables:

 ```export LLVM_COMPILER=clang